Intake of Sugar

 How does sugar limit your fitness potential:

-Sugary foods can be packed with calories, and taking too much might lead to weight gain.
+Sugary foods can be packed with calories, and taking too much might sabotage your focus on eating healthy and lead to weight gain.
 This isn’t particularly good news to hear if your fitness goals involve chopping a few pounds off the scale.

 Our gym in San Diego, also uncovered via reports from animal study findings that our bodies develop leptin resistance when we take too much fructose.
 This important hormone plays vital roles in terms of the:

-So, in a nutshell, too much sugar can work against any weight loss objectives.
+So, in a nutshell, too much sugar can work against any weight loss objectives and healthy eating habits.

 One bite of sugary sweetness often leads to a second, and then another, and one more after that.
 It can be hard to stop, and that’s because sugar affects the working of your brain.
-Our bodies secrete dopamine, the hormone that gives us satisfaction and pleasure whenever we eat something tasty.
+Our bodies secrete dopamine, the hormone that gives us satisfaction and pleasure whenever we indulge in not-so-healthy choices.

 Moreover, regular consumption of excess sugar can result in sugar crashes.
 These can sap your energy and kill your motivation to do anything, including working out.
 You’ll find it harder to get out of bed in the morning for a quick session with your personal trainer.
 Self-worth, self-esteem, and your entire belief in yourself can also waver and knock you off your game.